mcrsft/learning-scripts/Bash Scripts/quirky quiz/README.md

 git clone this repository
 cd quirky quiz
-Or just save the quiz_game.sh file from this repository.
+Or just save the quirky-quiz.sh file from this repository.

 2️⃣ Make it executable and run:

-chmod +x quiz_game.sh
+chmod +x quirky-quiz.sh
-./quiz_game.sh
+./quirky-quiz.sh
 3️⃣ Pick a category and answer 10 questions!

 📚 Categories